Torvin/pidcat-win10/README.md

 Include these lines in your `.bashrc` or `.zshrc`.

-On Widnows add `<path to Android SDK>/platform-tools` and `<path to Android SDK>/tools` to your PATH in [System Properties](https://support.microsoft.com/en-sg/help/310519/how-to-manage-environment-variables-in-windows-xp)
+On Windows add `<path to Android SDK>/platform-tools` and `<path to Android SDK>/tools` to your PATH in [System Properties](https://support.microsoft.com/en-sg/help/310519/how-to-manage-environment-variables-in-windows-xp)

 *Note:* `<path to Android SDK>` should be absolute and not relative.